 - Eek, a Mouse!!: This is part of the "EEEK Test," a test used by mice to gauge a humans' feelings towards mice.
 Jumping on a chair results in a "Loud EEEK" and a grade of C, with fainting being the worst possible response and earning an F. Talking to or touching the mouse is "No EEEK" and an A+.

 - Green Aesop: Not the main plot of the story, but still heavily featured.
 The main character and her mother are heavily into saving the environment, and the mice are concerned with the issue as well.
 Part of their plan for acquiring the Thumbtops is a promise to help slow or halt climate change.
+It is much more heavily at play in the sequel, Mousemobile.

 - Mouse World: While many of the mice in the story interact with the main human character (and a select few others), they also maintain their own secret society, including a headquarters in an abandoned office building.